kieler/semantics/plugins/de.cau.cs.kieler.synccharts/README.txt

      the gmfgen model.
 They are necessary to generate custom code required for some special features of the editor, e.g. Attribute Awareness and other stuff.

+ templates/*
+    Custom code generation templates for the .editor, .model, .edit, .test plugins.
+They are used to generate the proper version ids and add custom editors and wizards to the generated plugins.